folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "They hearts grow colder, they love to do evil, they burn they conscience" > Hearts grow cold

 * “The hearts grow cold” seems to be a reference to Jesus’s prophecy about a pattern of destructive circumstances in which various individuals and false prophets will misrepresent Jesus and claim to be anointed leaders while leading many people away from Jesus.
-Leading people away from Jesus will eventually lead to wars, betrayal, sin, lawlessness, famine, environmental devastation and eventually to the end of the world as we know it.
-Within such a pattern of turning from Jesus’s commandments towards chaos, Jesus said that many humans “love will grow cold”.
+Leading people away from Jesus will eventually lead to wars, betrayal, sin, lawlessness, famine, environmental devastation, and eventually to the end of the world as we know it.
+Within such a pattern of turning from Jesus’s commandments toward chaos, Jesus said that many humans’ “love will grow cold.”

   * *Jesus answered them, “Be careful that no one leads you astray.
 For **many will come** in my name, saying, ‘I am the Christ (anointed leader),’ and will **lead many astray**.
 You will hear of wars and rumors of wars.
 See that you are not troubled, for all this must happen, but the end is not yet.
 For nation will rise against nation, and kingdom against kingdom; and there will be famines, plagues, and earthquakes in various places.
 But all these things are the beginning of birth pains.